Renruize12306/VLLimitOrderBook.jl/README.md

 FAQ:

-**Stop order and trailing stop order are another two order types, why I did not see here?**

-* We could think of stop order and trailing stop order as combination of behaviors from limit order and market order, hence we do not provide futher implementation here.

 **You mentioned notification feature above, why it is not in the latest commit of the code?**

-* We did implementation nofication in the earlier [commits](https://github.com/Renruize12306/VLLimitOrderBook.jl/commit/d1773488d154122ad3fe3fe9dc8ca21d96438453), but we then find the that we cannot the cross th
+* We did implement notification feature in the earlier [commits](https://github.com/Renruize12306/VLLimitOrderBook.jl/commit/d1773488d154122ad3fe3fe9dc8ca21d96438453), but we then find the that cross matching between bid/ask price is uncommon, it also lower the matching profiency of Limit Order Book.
+Hence, we simply remove this feature in the later iterations.

 ## Usage